author

 About the author

-Born in Forest Hill, London, in 1872, William Henry Koebel was an English author and businessman.
-He became known for writing about Portugal in his earlier years and later turned his attention to the Caribbean, Central America, and South America.
+Born in Forest Hill, London, on January 11, 1872, William Henry Koebel was an English author and businessman.
+He became known for books about Portugal and Madeira, as well as the Caribbean, Central America, and South America, often writing about trade, industry, and everyday life alongside landscape and history.